-At the Shonan campus in Chigasaki City, Kanagawa Prefecture, about 3,400 students are studying.
-The campus comprises the Faculty of Information and Communications, the Faculty of International Studies, the Faculty of Health and Nutrition, the Graduate School of Information and Communications (Master°«s) and the Graduate School of International Cooperation (Master°«s) .
+At the Shonan campus in Chigasaki City, Kanagawa Prefecture, about 3,580 students are studying.
+The campus comprises the Faculty of Information and Communications, the Faculty of International Studies, the Faculty of Health and Nutrition, the Faculty of Business Administration, the Graduate School of Information and Communications (Master°«s) and the Graduate School of International Cooperation (Master°«s) .

 Teaching staff at the Bunkyo University Foundation have devoted themselves to providing person- to - person education so that the teachers understand the needs of each and every student at the kindergarten, the elementary school, the junior high school, the senior high school, the university and the graduate schools.